dicelab-rhul/matbii/docs/configuration_doc.md

 - `background_color (str)`: None Defaults to: `"#ffffff"`.

 ### Eyetracking Configuration
-- `uri (str | None)`: The eyetracker address (example: `'tet-tcp://172.28.195.1'`).
-For details on setting up eyetracking, consult the [wiki](https://github.com/dicelab-rhul/matbii/wiki/Eyetracking).
+- `uri (str | None)`: The eye tracker address (example: `'tet-tcp://172.28.195.1'`).
+If left unspecified `matbii` will attempt to find an eye tracker.
+For details on setting up eye tracking, consult the [wiki](https://github.com/dicelab-rhul/matbii/wiki/Eyetracking).
 Defaults to: `None`.
-- `sdk (str)`: The eyetracking SDK to use, current options are: ['tobii'].
+- `sdk (str)`: The eye tracking SDK to use, current options are: `['tobii']`.
 Defaults to: `"tobii"`.
-- `enabled (bool)`: Whether eyetracking is enabled.
+- `enabled (bool)`: Whether eye tracking is enabled.
 Defaults to: `False`.
-- `moving_average_n (int)`: The window size to used to smooth eyetracking coordinates.
+- `moving_average_n (int)`: The window size to used to smooth eye tracking coordinates.
 Defaults to: `5`.
 - `velocity_threshold (float)`: The threshold on gaze velocity which will determine saccades/fixations.
-This is defined in screen space, where the screen coordinates are normalised in the range [0,1].
-IMPORTANT NOTE: different monitor sizes may require different values, unfortunately this is difficult to standardise without access to data on the gaze angle (which would be monitor size independent).
+This is defined in screen space, where the screen coordinates are normalised in the range [0,1]. **IMPORTANT NOTE:** different monitor sizes may require different values, unfortunately this is difficult to standardise without access to data on the gaze angle (which would be monitor size independent).
 Defaults to: `0.5`.

 ### Logging Configuration
 - `level (str)`: The logging level to use: ['DEBUG', 'INFO', 'WARNING', 'ERROR'], this will not affect event logging.
 Defaults to: `"INFO"`.